maniac379/White-Crystal/Pokemon White Crystal ChangeLog README.txt

 -Mandatory 'Set' battle style
 -Recieve Exp.
 Share early on
 -In-Game Trades Updated
--Removed all Kanto hidden items
--Days of the Week Siblings are always visibile and interactive regardless of day -All Goldenrod citizens are always visibile and interactive regardless of day
+-All Goldenrod citizens are always visibile and interactive regardless of day

 -Maximum 30 items and 16 Balls in your bag pocket